yuyang226/ContactsWidgetICS/README.md

     * Times Contacted, the most frequently contacted appear at the top
     * Last Time Contacted, the most recently contacted appear at the top
     * Display Name
-* A stack view based wiget(fixed size 2*2) can show your contacts with larger images
+* A stack view based wiget(2*2) can show your contacts with larger images
 * Option to customize how many contacts to be shown

 ## How To